Turmeric-spice ~ Super Spices

 A Potent, Yet Safe Anti-Inflammatory

-The volatile oil fraction of turmeric-spice has demonstrated significant anti-inflammatory activity in a variety of experimental models.
+The volatile oil fraction has demonstrated significant anti-inflammatory activity in a variety of experimental models.

 Even more potent than its volatile oil is the yellow or orange pigment of turmeric, which is called curcumin.